Mountain Creek Middle School

 - Shoes shall be worn at all times to ensure personal safety and hygiene.

-The dress code is not comprehensive, as styles and fashion trends change over time.
-Therefore, the administration reserves the right to determine what is a hazard and/or distraction.
+As styles and fashion trends change over time, the administration may modify certain aspects of the dress code and inform you and your parents about it.
+The administration reserves the right to determine what is a dress code violation.
 If you are not in compliance with the dress code, you will need to change into appropriate clothes before returning to class.
 Your parents may be contacted, and you may receive additional consequences.

 Emergency Drills and Actual Emergencies

-Threats of violence or disruption, telephone bomb threats, telephone 911 calls, pushing emergency call buttons in classrooms, etc. are considered false emergencies and not allowed.
+Fake threats of violence or disruption, bomb threats, emergency calls, pushing emergency call buttons in classrooms, etc. are considered false emergencies and not allowed.
 These types of actions may involve school consequences and police involvement.

 Food and Drink

-Food and drink are not allowed in the classrooms, halls, gym, or locker rooms.
-Make sure you put away or discard food and drink as school begins, and as you leave the cafeteria after lunch.
+We want you to help keep the school clean, orderly, and free of damage.
+Therefore, food and drink are not allowed in the classrooms, halls, gym, auditorium, or locker rooms.
+Put away or discard food and drink as school begins, and as you leave the cafeteria after lunch.
 Gum is never allowed in the gym or computer labs.

-If you miss three or more days of school because of illness, parents may request homework by contacting the attendance office at 801-412-1010.
+We want you to keep up on your school work and learning.
+If you miss three or more days of school because of illness, your parents may request homework by contacting the attendance office at 801-412-1010.
 Please allow 24 hours between the time the request is made and the time the homework is picked up.

 Illegal Drugs, Alcohol, and Tobacco

-It is against the law for you to possess, use, share, sell, or distribute illegal drugs, alcohol, or tobacco (this includes e-cigarettes) and related paraphernalia.
-Consequences include parent contact, police involvement, suspension, removal from school, and a required drug offenders class.
+We want you to develop lifelong habits of good health and obeying the law.
+It is against the law for you to use, possess, share, sell, or distribute illegal drugs, alcohol, or tobacco (including e-cigarettes) and related paraphernalia.
+Consequences include parent contact, police involvement, a drug offenders class, suspension, and removal from school.
 Suspension for illegal drugs and alcohol can be up to 180 days (an entire school year).

 Knowledge of an Illegal Activity

-If you know that some dangerous or illegal activity is going to happen or did happen, you are responsible to tell the police, administration, or Safe UT app.
-This includes fighting, drugs, weapons, pornography, etc. If you do not report it, you face school consequences and police involvement.
-If you film or attend an illegal activity -- even if you don’t participate -- you also face school consequences and police involvement.
-This policy applies to activities that occur during school hours, on the way to/from school, or at a district-sponsored activity (like a field trip, an evening performance, etc.).
+You have a responsibility to inform the police, administration, or the Safe UT app about dangerous or illegal activity so that we can keep our school safe.
+Dangerous or illegal activity includes fighting, drugs, weapons, pornography, threats, gang activity, etc. If you do not report it, you face school consequences and police involvement.
+If you film, record, or attend an illegal activity -- even if you don’t participate -- you also face school consequences and police involvement.
+This applies to activities that occur during school hours, on the way to/from school, or a district-sponsored activity (like a field trip, an evening performance, etc.).

 Library Media Center (LMC)

-The LMC is open for student use daily from 7:20 am to 3:20 pm.
-The LMC has a variety of books, reference materials, and magazines.
-Students may visit the LMC before and after school and during passing periods.
-During class periods, if a student is to visit the library, the teacher must issue the student a pass.
-Students are also encouraged to come in during their lunch period, but must obtain a library lunch pass from the librarian.
-Food and drinks are not allowed in the LMC.
+We want you to use the library often so that you can increase your ability to read and think well.
+They have a variety of books, reference materials, and magazines.
+They are open daily from 7:20 am (9:20 am on Fridays) to 3:20 pm.
+You may go there before school, during passing periods, during lunch, and after school.
+If you want to visit the library during class, your teacher must issue you a library pass.
+If you want to visit the library during your lunch period, first obtain a library lunch pass from the librarian.
 Books may be checked out for a period of 15 school days, and two renewals are allowed.
 A fine of 10¢ per school day is charged on all overdue books.
 You will be required to pay for lost books.
-See the school’s library home page for more information.
+Food and drinks are not allowed.

 How to open your locker: